Learning about the terms and definitions helps to get an overall picture of the Kanta Services.

 The publication schedule (in Finnish only) plan sets out the schedules for joint testing and when the system supplier must start the production of the functionality in question at the latest if a deadline has been specified for it.

-Information system suppliers for the healthcare and social welfare services shall enter on THL’s system form the functions and data contents pertaining to the key requirements that are part of the purpose of use of the system.
+Information system suppliers for the healthcare and social welfare services shall enter on THL’s system form the functions and data contents pertaining to the key requirements that are part of the purpose of use of the system or the wellbeing application.

 The system form must be delivered to Kela before the planned start of joint testing, in connection with registration, and it provides guidance through the process of system certification.